EPA creates new office to advance environmental justice initiatives

 INGE: Dollie Burwell was a wife and a working mother in her 30s back then.
 Burwell was arrested at least five times for protesting the environmental injustice.
 She said it was clear her community was targeted because it was Black, poor and politically powerless.
 Today, Burwell is 74 years old and is often called the mother of the environmental justice movement.
 She recently retraced her steps to the landfill.

-DOLLIE BURWELL: I was not trying to create a movement.
-It really wasn't.
+DOLLIE BURWELL: I was not trying to create a movement, really wasn't.
 And - but to see, 40 years later, young people still fighting for environmental justice - I'm good to go now.

 (SOUNDBITE OF ARCHIVED RECORDING)